There are many benefits to online sports publishing.

 4.)
 Multiple streams of revenue.

 I work with Adthrive, the biggest ad management firm in the world.
 They manage the image advertising on my site by selling advertising programs to top advertisers like Apple, Ford, Kraft, and others.
-They provide me with the code to include on my site and manage the advertising relationships with these accounts.
+They provide me the code to include on my site and manage the advertising relationships with these accounts.

-My affiliate advertisers are specific companies like Amazon.com, where when I place an ad and a reader makes a purchase, I earn a small commission.
+My affiliate advertisers are specific companies like Amazon.com, where when I place an ad, and a reader makes a purchase, I earn a small commission.
 For the two books I’ve noted in this article, I’ll earn a small commission from Amazon if a reader goes and makes a purchase.
 Below is the actual disclosure.

 I sell a series of digital items on my Sports Feel Good Stories store, including practice plans for coaches (baseball, basketball, softball, football), off-season workout plans for athletes in various sports, and customizable awards certificates for about 20 sports.